Ecosystem & Habitat

-A habitat is the specific environment in which an organism lives.
+A habitat is the home of an organism.
 Different habitats provide unique combinations of food, water, shelter, and space, and organisms will choose habitats where they can get all of these things.
 For animals, their habitat is where they find food, mate and raise their young, rest, and protect themselves from weather and other threats like predators.

 Pollinators play an important role in ecosystems all around the world and have particular habitat needs.
 Their life cycle depends on certain plants being present and blooming at a certain time.
 Their cues to hibernate or migrate are connected to plant life cycles and to seasonal weather and climate patterns.
 On the flip-side, flowering plants depend on their animal pollinators to help move pollen so they can reproduce and make seeds for a new generation.
 Pollinators are an essential part of many ecosystems!